anhnguyendepocen/statistics-exercises/README.md

 * Theoretical lectures, here referred to as **LEC**.

+* [Bayesian Computation with R](https://bayanbox.ir/view/1647978758425492217/Bayesian-Computation-With-R-Albert.pdf) by Jim Albert, here referred to as BC

 ## Homeworks

 In this section are listed the homeworks assigned from the previously cited sources, alongside the group name, team composition and work division.
 Even though homeworks were splitted between team members to make their completion faster, they are reviewed entirely by all team members in order to ensure their correctness.